BDC Hamburger Icon

 Stripe

-Card readers: Stripe offers users two card readers, the BBPOS Chipper 2X BT for $59 and the BBPOS WisePOS E for $249.
+• Card readers: Stripe offers users three card readers: the Stripe Reader S700 for $349, the Stripe Reader M2 for $59 and the BBPOS WisePOS E for $249.

 Square

-Square Reader for Magstripe: The Square Reader for Magstripe easily plugs into Android and iOS devices.
+• Square Reader for Magstripe: The Square Reader for Magstripe easily plugs into Android and iOS devices.
 However, this version only accepts swipe credit and debit cards, not chip or near-field communication (NFC) cards.
-There is no cost for your first Square Reader for Magstripe.
+Your first Square Reader for Magstripe is free.

-Square Reader for Contactless & Chip: The Square Reader for Contactless & Chip connects to your mobile phone or tablet via Bluetooth.
-You can use it to accept NFC mobile payments like Apple Pay and Google Pay, as well as credit and debit cards.
+• Square Reader for Contactless & Chip: The Square Reader for Contactless & Chip connects to your mobile phone or tablet via Bluetooth.
+It can accept NFC mobile payments like Apple Pay and Google Pay, as well as credit and debit cards.
 It costs $49.

-Square Terminal: The Square Terminal connects to Square’s software by Bluetooth and can accept payments by swiping, tapping or inserting cards.
+• Square Terminal: The Square Terminal connects to Square’s software via Bluetooth and can accept payments by swiping, tapping or inserting cards.
 It can also print receipts.
 The Square Terminal is $299.

-POS Register: For permanent locations, Square offers the POS Register.
+• POS Register: Square offers the POS Register ($799) for permanent locations.
 It has a cashier-facing screen and a customer-facing payment interface that can accept credit and debit cards.
 You can use it as a stand-alone device or combine it with accessories like a receipt printer ($299), handheld scanner ($119) and cash drawer ($249).

 Square’s POS register has a cashier-facing screen and a customer-facing touchscreen and is preloaded with POS software.
 Source: Square